KGTV 10 News Features Camp NAWIC 2017

 Each of the apprentices will be provided with a set of small hand tools, a hard hat, tool bag and safety glasses.
 The journeymen will receive two additional tools to add to their tool bag.
 In the process of learning the apprentices will each complete several projects they will take home.
 The journeymen (returning campers) will put to use the skills they learned as apprentices at Camp NAWIC by building a project for the school campus.

 Guest speakers and camp counselors will include men and women employed in the San Diego regional construction industry.

 Future Construction Leaders Foundation is seeking financial sponsors to assist in creating a memorable experience for the students – one that will encourage them to pursue more information regarding a career in the construction industry.
-Please visit our Partners page and learn how you can help support Camp NAWIC and other Foundation programs.
+Visit the Become a Sponsor page and learn how you can help support Camp NAWIC and other Foundation programs.